sigp/lighthouse/book/src/validator-monitoring.md

 ## How to Enable Monitoring

 The validator monitor is always enabled in Lighthouse, but it might not have any enrolled validators.
-There are two methods for a validator to be enrolled for additional monitoring:
+There are two methods for a validator to be enrolled for additional monitoring;
+automatic and manual.

 ### Automatic

-When the `--validator-monitor` flag is supplied, any validator which uses the [`beacon_committee_subscriptions`](https://ethereum.github.io/eth2.0-APIs/#/Validator/prepareBeaconCommitteeSubnet) API endpoint will be enrolled for additional monitoring.
+When the `--validator-monitor-auto` flag is supplied, any validator which uses the [`beacon_committee_subscriptions`](https://ethereum.github.io/eth2.0-APIs/#/Validator/prepareBeaconCommitteeSubnet) API endpoint will be enrolled for additional monitoring.
 All active validators will use this endpoint each epoch, so you can expect it to detect all local and active validators within several